Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 - Database Credentials: The PostgreSQL server configuration includes an administrator login and password, which are encrypted.

 **Use of Safe Functions**

 - CodeQL: Runs a set of predefined queries to detect common security issues, including the use of unsafe functions.
 - Dependabot: Checks the dependencies against a vulnerability database (like the GitHub Advisory Database).
 If a vulnerability is found, Dependabot raises an alert and can automatically create pull requests to update the affected dependencies to a secure version.

 #### Cost Optimization

+We made the following low-level decisions to ensure the least amount of unnecesary costs and optimize resource use.
+This goes hand-in-hand with performance efficiency.

-- Burstable SKU for PostgreSQL Server: This setting configures the PostgreSQL server with the Standard_B1ms SKU, a burstable VM type (meaning that the server can “burst” to higher levels to support occasional spikes in usage).
+- Burstable SKU for PostgreSQL Server: This setting configures the PostgreSQL server with the `Standard_B1ms SKU`, a burstable VM type (meaning that the server can "burst" to higher levels to support occasional spikes in usage).
 This setup optimizes costs by allocating resources dynamically.
 - Basic SKU for Azure Container Registry: The ACR's SKU is set to Basic in the dev and UAT environments, which reduces costs for non-critical workloads while still supporting required container operations.
 - Environment-Specific Parameters: Beneficial because it allows environment specific parameters to ensure that non-production environments use less expensive resources, (ex: flask_debug is set to 0 in non production environments) while still offering flexibility in the prod environment.

-#### Operational Excellence

-- with full stack dev
-- Collaborate to create Azure Dashboards for SLO compliance tracking and holistic observability.

 #### Performance Efficiency

+The design decisions for ensuring performance efficiency are present in the infrastructure as well as in the most work-intensive resources.

 - Parameterized Deployments with Bicep: Adapts deployments to specific environment needs, without requiring manual changes.
 - Application insights monitoring: Integrated for all environments to monitor application performance metrics and identify bottlenecks, allowing for proactive optimization.
 - Conduct load testing for SLI 2: Page Load Time and SLI 3: Transaction Processing Time.
-- Optimize scalability of infrastructure to handle peak loads while maintaining performance thresholds.
+- Always-on is true for App Service:
+  - Keeps the app pre-warmed
+  - Provisioned load-balancing to be able to distribute resources as it anticipates surge in traffic
+  - Reduces latency for users

+#### Operational Excellence

+Inherently, our development process ensures operational excellence by following these standards:

+- Adopted SCRUM methodology
+- Backlog sharing using Azure DevOps
+- Use of common systems and tools, such as:
+  - Azure Resources
+  - Github Organizations
+  - Slack
+  - Zoom

 ---